 • A detailed medical report from the applicant’s doctor

-• Proof of health insurance that provides coverage overseas
+• Proof of medical insurance that provides coverage overseas

 • Guarantee of sufficient financial means to cover the expenses of the stay